Hariprasath2007-coder/19AI304-Fundamentals-of-C-Programming-2025-Odd-M1/README.md

 # 19AI304-Fundamentals-of-C-Programming-2025-Odd-M1
 # IAPR-1- Module 1 - FoC
+## Name : HARI PRASATH E
+## Reg No : 212225040107
-## 1. Implementation of basic C programs using Literals,Consonants, Variables, Data types.
+#  1. Implementation of basic C programs using Literals,Consonants, Variables, Data types.
-## 2. Implementation of different categories of operators.
+#  2. Implementation of different categories of operators.
 # Ex.No:1
   Build a C program to demonstrate the usage of different types of literals: integer, float, character, and string.
 # Date :